joowani/dtags/README.md

 Directory tags for lazy programmers.
 Inspired by [gr](https://github.com/mixu/gr).

-Please refer to the [release notes](https://github.com/joowani/dtags/releases) for details on other API changes.

 #### Introduction

 Do you have too many git repositories or vagrant machines to manage?
-Does your daily routine require you to go through the same directories over and over?
+Does your daily routine require you to switch between the same directories over and over?
 Are you a lazy programmer who is always looking for shortcuts?
 If you answered *yes* to any of these questions, then **dtags** may be for you!